Unity-Technologies/ml-agents/docs/Learning-Environment-Examples.md

     * Vector Action space: (Continuous) Size of 2, with one value corresponding to X-rotation, and the other to Z-rotation.
     * Visual Observations: 0
 * Reset Parameters: None
-* Benchmark Total Cumulative Reward: >100
+* Benchmark Mean Reward: 100

 ## GridWorld